Ford, Derbyshire: History

 The hamlet alongside Ridgeway village is estimated to be around 700–800 years old, and would once have been part of Sherwood Forest.

-The Ford Farm building is estimated to have been built around 1750, and are grade-II listed.
+The Ford Farm building is estimated to have been built around 1750, and is grade-II listed.

+The Bridge Inn pub was opened in 1854, and continues to operate in the hamlet.

-The hamlet of Birley Hay which lies to the west of Ford also features a number of listed buildings and farm outhouses.
+The hamlet of Birley Hay which lies to the west of Ford has s a number of listed buildings and farm outhouses.